digipolisantwerp/auth_aspnetcore_deprecated/README.md

     });
 ```

-Following options can be set :
+Following options can be set:

 General options: